 - Dalcha-A high protein vegetarian main course recipe goes well with ghee rice and white rice.

-- Mutton kebab– A non-veg starter/appetiser made using mincemeat.
+- Mutton kebab– A non-veg starter/appetizer made using mincemeat.

 - Mushroom curry